connordbrown/skip-list-project/README.md

 ## author

-This C++ application was written by Connor D. Brown in 2024.
+Written by Connor D. Brown in 2024.

 ## references